-In India, climate change induced abiotic and biotic stresses viz., episodic degradation, and frequents droughts, floods, widespread land salinity/alkalinity, extreme temperatures, pest and diseases represents significant challenges for agriculture particularly in less fertile barren land and semi-arid drought prone regions.
-In comparison to neighbouring fertile areas, agriculture sector in these resource poor regions are severely affected by abiotic stresses and lag far behind in crop production, diversification and yields as well agricultural market economization.
-Focusing on crop and fruit as diversification, intensified farming system could cope with problems of water shortages/floods, low fertility and poor soil for sustainable development of these regions.
+In India, climate change induced abiotic and biotic stresses viz., episodic and frequents droughts, floods. widespread land degradation. salinity/alkalinity, extreme temperatures, pest and diseases represents significant challenges for agriculture particularly in less fertile, barren land and semi-arid drought prone regions.
+In comparison to fertile areas, agriculture sector in these resource poor regions are severely affected by abiotic stresses and lag far behind in crop production, diversification and vield as well as agricultural market economization.
+Focusing on crop and fruit diversification, intensified farming system could cope with problems of water shortages/floods, low fertility and poor soil for sustainable development of these regions.
 Hence, there is an urgent need of identifying diverse native and exotic crops/fruits, species and genotypes that can be grow in a harsh ecosystem as an alternative and remunerative crop.
-However, for selecting such crop and fruits for introduction, facts related to its adaptation, shelf-life, consumer acceptability and market opportunity must be critically assessed for socioeconomic development of debt ridden farming community of barren, flood and drought prone regions.
-Dragon fruit is one such potential crop that can be easily cultivated in large parts of degraded land and drought prone areas of the country.
+However, for selecting such crop and fruits for introduction, facts related to its adaptation, shelf-life, consumer acceptability and market opportunity must be critically assessed for socio-economic development of debt ridden farming community of barren, flood and drought prone regions.
+Dragon fruit is one such potential crops that can be easily cultivated in large parts of degraded land and drought prone areas of the country.
 It has received worldwide recognition, first as an ornamental plant and then as a fruit crop, and has become a choicest fruit for salads owing to its colourful bracts, dark red flesh and edible tiny black seeds embedded in white flesh.
 Value added products like juice, jam, jelly, candy, syrup, and wine can be prepared from dragon fruit pulp.
 It is one of the fastest returning perennial fruit crops having potential to quick returns from investments with production in second year and full production in five year of plantation.
-With all these realities, this fruit is also gaining popularity among Indian farmers, entrepreneurs and consumers of both rural and urban areas.
-In recent 3-5 years, some of Indian growers have put forward steps to adopt cultivation technologies of dragon fruit for its commercial production.
-Since the crop is comparatively new for diverse agro climatic conditions of India, the major challenge is to optimise region specific protocols of cultivation, harvesting and post-harvest management practices for maximum yield and quality performance.
-Further, to ensure success in production of dragon fruit particularly in drought affected degraded and barren land areas of India, proper understanding of global and national scenario of cultivation as well as marketing and consumption pattern is highly essential.
-Thus main objectives of present publication are (i) to know the present global and national cultivation status of dragon fruit; (ii) to identify farmer's constraints and their views on dragon fruit cultivation and (iii) to shortlist researchable and policy issues for enhancing adoption and farmers profit in India
+With all these qualities, this fruit is gaining popularity among the Indian farmers, entrepreneurs and consumers of both rural and urban areas.
+In the last 3-5 years, some of Indian growers have put forward steps to adopt cultivation technologies of dragon fruit for its commercial production.
+Since the crop is comparatively new for diverse agro-climatic conditions of India, the major challenge is to optimise region-specific protocols of cultivation, harvesting and post-harvest management practices for maximum yield and quality performance.
+Further, to ensure success in production of dragon fruit particularly in drought affected degraded and barren land areas of India. proper understanding of global and national scenarios of cultivation as well as marketing and consumption pattern is highly essential.
+The objectives of the present publication are to (i) know the present global and national cultivation status of dragon fruit; (ii) identify farmer's constraints and their views on dragon fruit cultivation and (iii) suggest researchable and policy issues for enhancing adoption and farmers profit in India.